-• the market acceptance of our products and services;

-- our business, product and capital expenditure plans; - capital improvements to new and existing facilities; - our competitors' response to our products and services; - our relationships with customers, distributors, dealers and project resellers; and - our customers' ability to afford and/or finance our products.
+- the market acceptance of our products and services; - our business, product and capital expenditure plans; - capital improvements to new and existing facilities; - our competitors' response to our products and services; - our relationships with customers, distributors, dealers and project resellers; and - our customers' ability to afford and/or finance our products.

-Additionally, the continued credit difficulties in the markets could prevent our customers from purchasing our products or delay their purchases, which would adversely affect our business, financial condition and results of operations.
-We have substantial accounts receivable as evidenced by days sales outstanding, or DSO, of 93 days as of September 30, 2010.
-No assurances can be given that future bad debt expense will not increase above current operating levels.
+assurances can be given that future bad debt expense will not increase above current operating levels.
 Increased bad debt expense or delays in collecting accounts receivable could have a material adverse effect on cash flows and results of operations.
 In addition, our ability to access the capital markets may be severely restricted or made very expensive at a time when we need, or would like, to do so, which could have a material adverse impact on our liquidity and financial resources.
 Certain industries in which our customers do business and certain geographic areas may have been and could continue to be adversely affected by the recession in economic activity.

-Should we be unable to execute our plans or obtain additional financing, that might be needed if our cash needs change, we may be unable to continue as a going concern.
+Should we be unable to execute our plans or obtain additional financing that might be needed if our cash needs change, we may be unable to continue as a going concern.
 The condensed consolidated financial statements do not include any adjustments that might result from the outcome of these uncertainties.

-New Accounting Pronouncements
+Recently Issued Accounting Pronouncements